anika-ahluwalia/dl-fp/README.md

 Writing a bag of words model – Anika + Lauren

-Training and Testing – Lauren + Naomi
+Training and Testing – Anika

 Accuracy computations – Anika

 ## Reflection
 Our reflection for mentor check-in 3 can be found [here](https://docs.google.com/document/d/100yG-2A6vtRPgLJNLJhYUCCDILl56G8BkJxYx0_JI_0/edit?usp=sharing).